How are we doing?

 We know we’re not perfect.
 But we aim to be the best.
-That is why we have a complaints procedure.
+That's why we have a complaints procedure.

 Sometimes we can put things right; sometimes we can only explain ourselves and apologize.
 But we do want to learn from our mistakes.
 We value complaints and use information from them to help us improve our services.